kavin-manivannan/Bitcamp2025/README.md

 Google Images: Resumes were scraped from Google Images through automated scraping techniques.
 A total of 3015 records were obtained.

-Bing Images: A total of 2722 records were obtained from scrapping Bing Images.
+Bing Images: A total of 2722 records were obtained from scraping Bing Images.

-LiveCareer: A total of 7652 records were obtained from scrapping the website LiveCareer.
+LiveCareer: A total of 7652 records were obtained from scraping the website LiveCareer.